b9software/B9ChatAI/README.md

   1. Improving and expanding existing documents.
   2. Enhancing existing translations or translating the application into other languages.
   3. I would like to add support for more engines, such as Claude and Azure OpenAI.
 If you can provide a testing API Key, that would be very helpful.
-Contact me via Twitter direct message [@BB9z](https://twitter.com/BB9z).
+Contact me via Twitter direct message [@BB9z](https://twitter.com/BB9z) or [Slack](https://join.slack.com/t/bb9z/shared_invite/zt-1thxa7xsm-yHt4ifZd~qxj0Ko~grnP0Q).

 ## Long Term Planning